xyflow/xyflow/README.md

 - **Plugin Components:** [Background](https://reactflow.dev/docs/api/plugin-components/background), [MiniMap](https://reactflow.dev/docs/api/plugin-components/minimap) and [Controls](https://reactflow.dev/docs/api/plugin-components/controls)
 - **Reliable**: Written in [Typescript](https://www.typescriptlang.org/) and tested with [cypress](https://www.cypress.io/)

-## Attribution
+## Commercial Usage / Attribution

-React Flow includes a small attribution that links to the React Flow website.
-Per default the attribution is displayed in the bottom right corner.
-With the attribution we want to achieve that companies who are using React Flow in commercial applications finance the development of the library.
-We expect users who are using React Flow commercially to subscribe to [React Flow Pro](https://pro.reactflow.dev/pricing) if they want to remove the attribution.
+React Flow includes a small attribution that links to the React Flow website. **We expect companies who are using React Flow commercially to subscribe to [React Flow Pro](https://pro.reactflow.dev/pricing) if they want to remove the attribution.** By subscribing you get access to other exclusive services like advanced examples, individual support or prioritized bug reports.
 In non-commercial applications you may hide the attribution without subscribing but are welcome to [sponsor us on Github](https://github.com/sponsors/wbkd).

+You can find more information in our [React Flow Pro FAQs](https://pro.reactflow.dev/faq).

 ## Installation